 A case study of heart rate variability

 As introduced above, ECG signals can be captured either by a wearable sensor device or by a professional monitoring machine in multiple leads.
 The raw ECG signal in Figure 12.6 is 1-lead ECG and was measured from a wearable device.
-In the preprocessing phase, moving average filter was first applied to remove the baseline wander of the signal, then a 50 Hz notch filter was applied to remove power line interference.
+In the preprocessing phase, moving average filter was first applied to remove the baseline wander of the signal, and then a 50 Hz notch filter was applied to remove power-line interference.
 In this pain assessment application, R wave is of our interest in the analysis; therefore, R peaks were detected with a peak detection algorithm and R to R intervals were calculated from every two adjacent R peaks for heart rate variability analysis.

 In pain assessment research, heart rate variability has been studied as a potential automatic parameter to quantify pain experience [33] [34] [35].
 Heart rate variability (HRV) analysis is built on the extraction of RR interval shown in Figure 12.6, which is usually denoted as NN meaning normal sinus to normal sinus.
 HRV can be analyzed in the time domain, frequency domain or with non-linear methods [36].
 HRV features are extracted from time windows in a certain length which may vary in different applications and for different purposes.
 In addition to pain assessment, HRV analysis is also widely applied in disease diagnoses such as cardiac arrhythmia and clinical studies such as sleep analysis.
 Long-term HRV analysis is usually processed